 Primarily Sally is a documentary photography, showcasing the ‘stories’, including her own that she now has the courage to share.

 On a practical level, ‘It wouldn’t have been possible before this digital age — an era that facilitates just about everything I do’, she explains.

 - ‘There are now cameras that enable switching quickly from one challenging situation to another without having to change films, camera backs or lenses;

-- A digital lightroom has replaced the darkroom which, although I have to admit I miss it sometimes, allows me to produce my work quickly and efficiently;
+- A digital Lightroom, which has now replaced the darkroom for most photographers.
+Although I miss it sometimes, I can produce work quickly and efficiently;

-- Computers and the internet offer creative methods and practical solutions, quickly;
+- There are computers and the internet offering us all creative methods and practical solutions, quickly;

-- Social media sites facilitate the sharing of ideas and methods, enabling interaction with people all over the world and the solving of challenges as soon as they appear;
+- And, social media sites to facilitate the sharing of ideas and methods, enabling interaction with people all over the world and the solving of challenges as soon as they appear;

-- Lastly, although the list is not exhaustive, with today’s publishing methods I can access the best and most cost-effective ways to create e-books and print books in both full colour and black and white.’
+- Lastly, although the list is not exhaustive, with today’s publishing methods I can access the best and most cost-effective ways to create e-books and actual books in both full colour and black and white print.’